- Aviation Hall of Fame and Museum of New JerseyTeterboro, NJ

 - Museum of the City of New YorkNew York, NY

 NJTV Members receive a 10% gift shop discount and a 20% discount on the following suggested admission prices: Adults $18.
 Seniors/Students: $12 with I.D.
-Self-guided student groups: $3 per person.
+Self-guided student groups: $5 per person.
 Ages 19 and under and Museum Members are free.
-The Museum of the City of New York embraces the past, present, and future of New York City and celebrates the city’s cultural diversity.
-In November 2016, the Museum opened New York at Its Core, a new permanent exhibition that is the first ever Museum presentation of New York’s 400 year history, plus a look at the future.
+The essential introduction to New York City, the Museum of the City of New York fosters understanding of the distinctive nature of urban life in the world’s most influential metropolis.
+The engaging exhibitions offer New Yorkers and visitors from around the world information about the city’s distinctive character, especially its heritage of diversity, opportunity, and perpetual transformation.

 Facebook: Facebook.com/MuseumofCityNY Twitter/Instagram: @MuseumofCityNY